 Our aim is to evaluate the effect that serious gaming has on executive functions (ExF) using the latest technology and innovative tools, ranging from tablets and computers to fully immersive environments such as virtual reality and enclosed gaming arenas.

 Measuring executive functions can be done using computerized tests in order to unravel the mysteries of how some individuals are able to process a large amount of information and make rational decisions despite being in high pressured environments like sport.

-In many domains, how cohesive a team is may explain how successful they are at completing a specific task while maintaining the needs of their group members.Appropriately, a large amount of interest has been dedicated into understanding what unites a group of individuals and allows them to consistently and successfully complete task.
+In many domains, how cohesive a team is may explain how successful they are at completing a specific task while maintaining the needs of their group members.Appropriately, understanding what unites a group of individuals and allows them to consistently and successfully complete task is valuable.